bastionzero/dynamic-access-example/README.md

 ### POST Start

 The start endpoint is responsible for spinning up a target with the Bastionzero agent on it.
-It should do this by passing the `activationToken` it receives in the start webhook to the `bzero-beta` agent when starting it up.
+It should do this by passing the `activationToken` it receives in the start webhook to the `bzero` agent when starting it up.
 An example of how to start the agent with the `activationToken` can be seen in
 [`entrypoint.sh`](DynamicAccessContainer/EntryScript/entrypoint.sh).

 ```json